Choosing a sober living facility isn’t easy (no big secret there).

 2: What’s the 12-step philosophy?

-Treatment programs fall into two broad categories: faith-based (traditional 12-step) or non-faith-based (non 12 step).
+Treatment programs fall into two broad categories: Traditional 12-step (AA, NA, CA, Al-Anon) or non 12-step (more individualized approach).
 Turning Point Centers is a non 12 step based rehab.

 You should choose the philosophy that matches who you are.